Andre Ethier: Professional career

-MLB draft and minor leagues
+Draft and minor leagues

 Ethier was drafted by the Oakland Athletics in the 37th round of the 2001 amateur draft.
 Opting to attend ASU instead, he was drafted in the second round of the 2003 amateur draft, again by the Oakland Athletics.
 He signed with the Athletics on July 1, 2003.

 Oakland assigned him to the Single-A Vancouver Canadians and later to the Kane County Cougars for the 2003 season.
 His minor-league career continued in 2004 with the Modesto Athletics, where he hit .313, and in 2005 with the Midland RockHounds Double-A team, where he hit .319 with 18 homers and was selected as the Texas League Most Valuable Player, Oakland Athletics Minor League Player of the Year, Texas League All-Star Outfielder and Texas League All-Star Game MVP.
 He also played four games in 2005 with the Sacramento River Cats Triple-A team.

 On December 13, 2005, Ethier was traded by the Oakland Athletics to the Los Angeles Dodgers for Milton Bradley and Antonio Perez.

-Los Angeles Dodgers
+Los Angeles Dodgers (2006–2017)

-2006 season
+2006

 Ethier hit a double and drew a walk in his Major League Baseball debut with the Los Angeles Dodgers on May 2, 2006, against the Arizona Diamondbacks in his home state of Arizona and hit his first home run the next night, against Dewon Brazelton of the San Diego Padres.

 On May 19, Ethier had a breakout game, going 5-for-5 with four runs scored as he raised his batting average from .222 to .317.
 He remained hot throughout the summer and was named National League Player of the Week for the week ending July 9.
 Ethier's average peaked at .354 before a late slump dropped it to .308 at season's end.
 An early front-runner for the National League Rookie of the Year Award, he finished fifth in voting.

-2007 season
+2007

 Ethier entered the 2007 season expecting to split time with Matt Kemp, and Luis Gonzalez in the outfield, but Ethier got a lot of playing time early due to an injury to Kemp.
 Although he began the season fairly slowly, hitting for a .250 average in April, over the course of the first three months to the season he managed to gradually raise his average.
 Overall, Ethier played in 153 games while batting .284, with 13 home runs, and 64 RBIs.

-2008 season
+2008

 Ethier beat out Juan Pierre to become the Dodgers' starting left fielder for the start of the 2008 season.
 When the Dodgers acquired outfielder Manny Ramirez, he moved to his more natural position of right field, with Kemp playing center field.
-In the regular season, Ethier played in 141 games, had 525 at bats, scored 90 runs, had 160 hits, hit an average .305 batting average with 20 homers and 77 RBIs.
+In the regular season, Ethier played in 141 games, had 525 at bats, scored 90 runs, had 160 hits, and recorded a .305 batting average with 20 homers and 77 RBIs.